Ethnic Koreans in China swap burdensome North for profitable South

 On top of that, he has two sons studying at South Korean universities.

 "Conglomerates like Samsung and LG treat us well.
-One of my friends recently got moved to a senior managing level at one of those companies," said Jin, referring to two of the biggest corporate names in South Korea, Samsung Electronics Co Ltd (005930.KS) and LG Electronics (066570.KS).
+One of my friends recently got moved to a senior managing level at one of those companies," said Jin, referring to two of the biggest corporate names in South Korea, Samsung Electronics Co Ltd and LG Electronics.

 Ethnic Koreans are also investing in the South.